 When you are fuelled by ketones, you experience raised energy levels, improved mood, decreased hunger, reduced inflammation and incredible mental clarity.
 No more afternoon energy slumps!

-Beginners’ Guide to the Keto Diet – what are the health improvements?
+The Keto Diet - what are the health benefits?

 Some people may find incredible improvements virtually immediately, and for others, within just a few days or weeks.
 A good rule of thumb before you begin any new diet or eating plan is to get the okay from your doctor, especially if you have any underlying health issues.